jbloomlab/phydms/docs/phydms_prog.rst

     *ExpCM_<prefsfile>* is an **exp**\erimentally informed **c**\odon **m**\odel, with amino-acid preferences taken from the file ``prefsfile``.
     The preferences file should be in the `dms_tools`_ `preferences file format`_ for **amino acids** (any stop codon preferences if present are normalized away to zero).
 The preferences file must specify a preference for the amino acid encoded by every site in ``alignment``, using sequential 1, 2, ... numbering.
-    For information on experimentally informed codon models, see `Bloom.
-Mol Biol Evol, 31:2753-2769`_.
+    For information on experimentally informed codon models, see `Bloom, Mol Biol Evol, 31:2753-2769`_.

    outprefix
     If this prefix contains a directory name, that directory is created if it does not already exist.